Training structure

 Faculty of Science

 This teaching unit focuses on membrane separation and liquid-liquid extraction processes.
-The section on membrane separation processes will deal first with classic liquid phase separation processes (microfiltration, ultrafiltration, etc.) and gas treatment.
-More innovative processes, such as membrane contactors and reactors, will be covered in a second section.
-The section on liquid-liquid extraction processes begins with a general overview, and then moves on to the PUREX process for reprocessing spent fuel.
-A final section will deal with methods for modeling liquid-liquid extraction operations.
+The section on membrane separation processes will first cover conventional liquid phase separation processes (microfiltration, ultrafiltration, etc.) and gas treatment.
+More innovative processes, such as membrane contactors and reactors, will be covered in the second part.
+The section on liquid-liquid extraction processes will first cover general principles, followed by an explanation of the PUREX process used for spent fuel reprocessing.
+The final section will cover methods for modeling liquid-liquid extraction operations.

 Radioactivity and the environment